-Guided by Malaysia's commitment to reduce greenhouse gas emissions by 45% tCO2 per GDP per capita by 2030 against the 2005 baseline, Malaysia is uniquely positioned to take advantage of this opportunity and make the green economy a key driver for national economic growth over the next several decades.
+Guided by Malaysia's commitment to reduce the greenhouse gas (GHG) emissions intensity of GDP by 45% by 2030 relative to the emissions intensity of GDP in 2005.
+Malaysia is uniquely positioned to take advantage of this opportunity and make the green economy a key driver for national economic growth over the next several decades.